ringa-js/ringa/README.md

 * Executor: any asynchronous code (callback, Promise, async/await, etc.)

 # web example

+For a full-featured tour of Ringa, we highly recommend taking a look at the Demo above.

 The following example illustrates a few of the important features available in Ringa: